Serious Case Reviews

 Serious Case Review (SCR) Baby A - Report Summary

-This review concerns Baby A, a new-born who died at home after being suffocated due to an ‘overlay’.
+This review concerns Baby A, a new born who died at home where co sleeping was a significant factor in the death.
 Baby A had been under the parental supervision of her father and mother.
 Baby A was the youngest of a sibling group of three.

 The review considered whether the death of Baby A could have been predicted or prevented.
 The multi-agency service provision and family experience of services has been appraised to identify if information had been effectively and systematically compiled and shared in the pre-birth or neonatal period.
 The review also asked: could a prediction of harm have been identified and could any risk be more effectively managed?